brittpinder/ios-reference/README.md

 * TODOs
 * Localization
 * Label text length (no overflow)
-* Simulate slow neetwork connections with Network link conditioner
+* Simulate slow network connections with Network link conditioner
 * Tested on a real device
 * Tested on different device sizes